 HEM: EPC Consultation

 Published 21 January 2026.
-Proposes four new EPC metrics and HEM methodology for existing dwellings.
+Proposed four new EPC metrics and HEM methodology for existing dwellings.
+Government response expected later in 2026.

 FHS Wrapper